IBM-Blockchain-Identity/trust-your-supplier/tys/README.md

 the Credential Definitions table momentarily.
   ![setup2.png](docs/setup2.png)

-Now you can create a demo user and issue a credential.
+Now you can create a demo supplier.